This post may contain affiliate links. Please see my disclosure policy for details.

-On the route you can climb up to Guy’s Tower which is the first defence tower you will see as you enter.
+On the route, you can climb up to Guy’s Tower which is the first defense tower you will see as you enter.
 It was built in the 14th century and the view from the top will make your jaw drop!

 There’s also Caesar’s tower which is 44 metres, along with the gatehouse and Barbican.